Foundations in Integrative Health Online Curriculum

 - Collaborative Interprofessional Integrative Interventions

 - Interprofessional Practice in Community Settings and Systems at Large

 A pilot study of the curriculum was conducted in 2016.
 The curriculum has been revised based on the feedback received during the pilot and is now available to primary care education programs.
-The curriculum is available online free of charge to primary care education programs through August 31.
-2017, the end of the grant period.

 Educational programs and other institutions interested in offering the FIH course to their students, trainees, or employees may contact NCIPH by following the link below.
 The institutional offering includes tools for site leaders to track the progress of their enrollees.